 StoryMap- Students will create a KnighLab StoryMap on an influential event or movement in North Carolina history from the twentieth century using primary and secondary sources.
-A list of topics and books related to them will be posted on Canvas, and we will workshop these maps throughout the semester.
+A list of topics and books will be posted on Canvas.
+If you wish to deviate from the provided topics list, you must clear it with me and be prepared to provide primary and secondary sources that are approved by me.
+We will workshop these maps throughout the semester.

 Module Projects - There will be three module projects throughout the semester that allow you to practice the historical skills you will use in your final project.
-Module projects are due at the end of each four- week period.
+Module projects are due at the end of each four-week period.

--Module 1 Project- Primary Source Analysis- Students will write a brief analysis of 250-300 words (about 1-1.5 pages) contextualizing two primary sources from two separate periods in early North Carolina history, their authors, significance to North Carolina's early history, audience, and the changes over time between the two.
+-Module 1 Project- Primary Source Analysis- Students will write a brief analysis of 500 words (about 2 pages) contextualizing two primary sources from two separate periods in early North Carolina history, their authors, significance to North Carolina's early history, audience, and the changes over time between the two.
 The goal of this project is to practice analyzing the details of primary sources and how they must be contextualized to create cogent historical analysis.

 - -Module 2 Project (Book Review)- Students will write a book review on a monograph dealing with the antebellum or Civil War periods.
 In about 500 words (2 pages), the review should summarize an author's argument and the supporting details described in their book or book chapters.
-The purpose of this assignment is to allow students to practice working with different secondary source arguments and interpretations in preparation for using them in their StoryMap. - -Module 3 Project (Biography of a North Carolinian)- Students will write a 1-page biography of a North Carolinian from the Reconstruction to Progressive eras that they choose from a given list.
+The purpose of this assignment is to allow students to practice working with different secondary source arguments and interpretations in preparation for using them in their StoryMap. - -Module 3 Project (Biography of a North Carolinian)- Students will write a 2-page biography of a North Carolinian from the Reconstruction to Progressive eras that they choose from a given list.
 They will practice synthesizing one primary and one secondary source into a narrative as practice for their StoryMap.

-Quizzes- Quizzes will be based primarily on secondary sources such as assigned textbook chapters, lectures, and articles, and will be due Sundays at 11:59 PM on weeks they are assigned.
+Quizzes- Quizzes will be based primarily on secondary sources such as assigned textbook chapters, lectures, and articles.
 They are designed to allow students to review and articulate the information they have learned over the week.
 You will not have quizzes on review/workshop weeks or the weeks that module projects are due.

 Discussion boards- Discussion boards will be based on primary sources and other activities that students will be assigned during the week.
-First posts will be due on Wednesdays at 11:59 PM and replies will be due Sundays at 11:59 PM on weeks they are assigned.
-Any deviation from this schedule will be announced ahead of time.
 They will also allow students to brainstorm/share information that they have been gathering in preparation for their module projects and StoryMaps.
 Note that you will not have a discussion board every week, and you will not have them on weeks that module projects are due.